 The initial phase of vein training, which follows medical school, involves 5 years of Medical University Training, known as surgery residency.
 The second phase of vein training involves an additional 2 years of Medical University Training in Vascular Surgery, known as a Vascular Fellowship.
 The term “vascular” refers to the blood vessels of the circulatory system (the veins and arteries).

-Once the above 2 phases are completed, a vein specialist must then prove to the medical community and the medical boards that he / she has been able to absorb all of this knowledge and is able to successfully apply it to everyday clinical practice.
+Once the above 2 phases are completed, a vein specialist must then prove to the medical community and the medical boards that he/she has been able to absorb all of this knowledge and is able to successfully apply it to everyday clinical practice.
 This is known as the certification process.
 The first requirement for the vein specialist to obtain certification is to acquire the national RPVI credential, which stands for “Registered Physician In Vascular Interpretation.”
 One must perform and interpret thousands of vascular imaging studies to be prepared for this certification.
 This certification reflects an expertise in the performance and interpretation of vascular ultrasounds and vascular radiological studies.
 The RPVI requires documentation of extensive clinical experience in performing vascular exams accurately.
 It also requires a passing score on a lengthy written examination.

 Any type of doctor can also apply for diplomate status through the American Board of Venous & Lymphatic Medicine (ABVLM).
 This process allows any qualified physician to obtain a written certificate in the field of venous & lymphatic disease by taking a 4 hour written phlebology exam.
-A physician does not have be board-certified in Vascular Surgery to take this exam.
-If the exam is passed, then one can become a diplomate of the ABVLM.
+A physician does not have to be board-certified in Vascular Surgery to take this exam.
+If the exam is passed, then one can become a diplomat of the ABVLM.

 So as you can see above, a vascular surgeon already has 11 years of medical education before he is able to begin independently providing vein care to the public as a vascular surgeon.
-The next question is how many years the vascular surgeon has been in private practice since competing his or her fellowship.
+The next question is how many years the vascular surgeon has been in private practice since completing in his or her fellowship.
 That will obviously vary from physician to physician.
-Our vascular surgeon, Joel Gotvald, MD, FACS, RPVI, completed his vascular surgery fellowship in 2006 and has been actively practicing as a vein specialist for the past 8 years.
+Our vascular surgeon, Joel Gotvald, MD, FACS, RPVI, completed his vascular surgery fellowship in 2006 and has been actively practicing as a vein specialist for the past 16 years.